 The race to achieve seamless communication between satellites and ground operations is entering a new chapter.
 York Space Systems, a defense technology leader, has announced that its parent company has acquired ATLAS Space Operations, a major provider of Ground Software as a Service for satellite communications.
-For the evolving world of satellite infrastructure, this move signals a leap in integrated, resilient space services designed for the real-time demands of both national security and commercial missions
+For the evolving world of satellite infrastructure, this move signals a leap in integrated, resilient space services designed for the real-time demands of both national security and commercial missions.

-“ATLAS has built one of the most sophisticated and secure ground communications platforms in the industry,”… “This acquisition will enhance York’s ability to deliver mission-ready systems on the timelines our customers demand while continuing to support the broader space ecosystem with best-in-class ground solutions.”
+“ATLAS has built one of the most sophisticated and secure ground communications platforms in the industry,”… “This acquisition will enhance York’s ability to deliver mission-ready systems on the timelines our customers demand while continuing to support the broader space ecosystem with best-in-class ground solutions.” –Dirk Wallinger, CEO of York.

 With satellites rapidly multiplying in orbit, ensuring reliable, secure communication has become critical.
 ATLAS brings a global ground antenna network, powered by its Freedom software platform, which connects over fifty antennas across more than twenty countries.
 The integration provides York with a powerful software-driven ground architecture, enabling spacecraft, software, and ground systems to function as a unified whole—even in hostile or contested environments.